Top

 Too often, upon ending a relationship, as a father you may be seen only as a source of child support and not as an equally capable parent by the other parent.
 Because child support payments may be decreased significantly if you share 50/50 physical custody with the other parent, the other parent may want primary custody to ensure you pay more.
-If this describes your situation, if you have questions about establishing paternity, or are concerned about protecting your parental rights, we advise that you turn to O’Connor Family Law and one of our Worcester fathers’ rights attorneys.
+If this describes your situation, if you have questions about establishing paternity, or are concerned about protecting your parental rights, we advise that you turn to O’Connor Family Law and one of our Westborough fathers’ rights attorneys.
 With many combined decades of exclusive family law experience, we are well-equipped to handle the various aspects of your case while protecting access to your children.

 Potential Challenges to a Father’s Rights